soheil-zz/xibloader/README.md

 Now everywhere that you used to provide the name of your XIB file as a string replace it with a call to `instantiateXIBWithOwner(NSString* name, NSObject *owner)`

+Where `name` is the name of the XIB file and `owner` is the view controller instance.

 ### Example

     ViewController *viewController1 = [[ExampleViewController alloc] init];